-I was reading in Facebook yesterday, a friend had planted all of these autumn crocus, colchicums, in her garden.
+I was reading on Facebook yesterday, and a friend had planted all of these autumn croci, colchicums, in her garden.

-Like any bulb, it takes lots of dedication to get them planted and then you have all of the anticipation - waiting to see if they come up and if they meet your expectations.
+Like any bulb, it takes lots of dedication to get them planted, and then you have all of the anticipations - waiting to see if they come up and if they meet your expectations.

 Anyway, she'd invited some friends over to come and check them out.
-Instead of being amazed by the beautiful autumn crocus, her friends were completely taken her gorgeous hydrangea.
+Instead of being amazed by the beautiful autumn crocus, her friends were utterly taken her gorgeous hydrangea.

 Isn't that the way it goes?